General Electric CJ805: CJ805 program

 In 1952, Chapman Walker's design team at GE built a one-off prototype of a jet engine designed specifically for transatlantic airliners.
 It used a single-stage fan powered by the same turbine shaft as the main engine compressor, as opposed to the Pratt & Whitney designs that were using a separate power shaft to run the fan.
 The GE design proved to be difficult to start and operate and was not developed further.

 In 1955 Jack Parker took over GE's Aircraft Gas Turbine division.
 He hired Dixon Speas to begin interviewing executives at airlines to try to get a sense of the future market.
-Parker asked Speas to interview not the CEO's, but executives that might be the CEO by the time GE was ready to enter the civilian jet engine market.
-Parker, Speas and Neil Burgess, who ran the J79 program, spent a month meeting with AA, Delta, United, KLM, Swissair and SAS.
+Parker asked Speas to interview not the CEOs, but executives that might be the CEO by the time GE was ready to enter the civilian jet engine market.
+Parker, Speas and Neil Burgess, who ran the J79 program, spent a month meeting with American Airlines, Delta, United, KLM, Swissair and SAS.
 The meetings demonstrated that those airlines that were flying propeller aircraft across the Atlantic were all looking to replace them with jets.

 CJ805-3

 Around the same time, Convair was canvassing US carriers and found demand for a smaller jet aircraft for medium-range domestic routes.
 They began development of what would become the 880, and approached Burgess to see if GE could develop a version of the J79 for this role.
 Burgess responded by quickly sketching a version of the J79 with the afterburner removed and replaced by a thrust reverser, giving them an estimated unit price of $125,000 per engine.

 The 880's primary sales feature over the competing Douglas DC-8 and Boeing 707 was a higher cruise speed.
 This demanded more engine power from a lighter design, which naturally led to a design like the J79.
 To gain experience with the engine in a civil setting, GE equipped a Douglas RB-66 with the new engine and flew simulated civil aviation routes out of Edwards Air Force Base.

 As development progressed, the 707 began to enter service, and noise complaints became a serious issue.
-There was already a lawsuit, by residents around Newark airport, concerning the noise from existing propeller-driven aircraft such as the Super Constellation, Stratocruiser and DC-7C.
+There was already a lawsuit, by residents around Newark airport, concerning the noise from existing propeller-driven aircraft such as the Lockheed Super Constellation, Boeing Stratocruiser and Douglas DC-7C.
 One way to reduce this problem is to mix cold air into the jet exhaust, which was accomplished on early engines with the addition of scalloped nozzles.
 This solution was also adopted for the CJ805.